RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab5.4_secureingressegress.md

   mode: ALLOW_ANY
 ```

-The mesh your using in this workshop should already have the mode set to `REGISTRY_ONLY`.
+The mesh you're using in this workshop should already have the mode set to `REGISTRY_ONLY`.
 Let's verify that:

 <br>